 GP-write is being implemented through a new, independent, nonprofit organization, the Center of Excellence for Engineering Biology, which is managing initial planning and coordination efforts.
 These efforts include supporting the formation and work of multi-institutional and interdisciplinary research teams working in a highly integrated fashion, responsive to and engaged with a broad public outreach.

 Held four organizing meetings at the Alexandria Center for Life Science in NYC, Harvard Medical School and the New York Genome Center, the latest consisting of 250 attendees from 10 countries.
 Developed governance/corporate structure for the Center of Excellence in Engineering Biology.
 Formed international scientific consortium consisting of nearly 200 scientists, affiliated with more than 100 institutions/ companies in 16 countries.
 Formed ten scientific working groups to create charters, roadmaps and white papers.
-Received 26 proposals for GP-write Pilot Project and received $500,000 in DARPA funding for one of the projects.
-Published four scientific publications, including a Commentary in Science in 2016 and a Policy Forum in Science in October, 2019.
+Received 26 proposals for GP-write Pilot Projects, with one of them receiving $500,000 in DARPA funding.
+Published five scientific publications, including a Commentary in Science in 2016 and a Policy Forum in Science in October, 2019.

 - Changing the Field of Genome Engineering – Biotechniques, September 4, 2018